 - Appetite depressant

 - Has calming effects on bronchitis and coughs

 - Relieves bloating and abdominal discomfort

 - As an estrogenic herb fennel promotes milk production

 - Externally, the EO (essential oil) eases rheumatic pains.

 - Used as tea for eyewash to treat conjunctivitis and tired eyes.

-While some claim that fennel is excellent food suppressant which is really good especially if you are a serious “watch dog” over your diet, the best part is that it seems like this aromatic fennel herb does help greatly when it comes to calming and treating indigestion, bloating, or colic.
+While some claim that fennel is an excellent food suppressant, which is really good especially if you are a serious “watch dog” over your diet, the best part is that it seems like this aromatic fennel herb does help greatly when it comes to calming and treating indigestion, bloating, or colic.